rancher/docs/content/rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-azure-container-service/_index.md

 ---
-title: Creating an AKS Cluster
+title: Creating an Azure Container Service Cluster
 shortTitle: Azure Container Service
 weight: 3350
 ---

-# Creating an Azure Container Service Cluster

 You can use Rancher to create a cluster using Microsoft Azure Container Service.